AlanCristhian/namedobject/README.md

 'y'
 ```

-`AutoName` can create as many variables as you want with the iterable
+`AutoName` can create as many variables as you want with iterable
 unpacking syntax.
 It will always know how many variables to create and what
 name to assign each one.